jonodrew/mentor-match/docs/_docs/getting-started.md

 After `docker-compose` is installed, clone [the mentor match repository](https://www.github.com/jonodrew/mentor-match).
 This repository is hosted on Github, but a Github account is not required to clone the repository.

+A Github account is required if you wish to [contribute to the documentation or code](/contribute).

 Once you've done that, use the command line to get to where you've cloned this repository.
 Then run

 `docker-compose up`